Hridunand/portfolio/README.md

-# 🌐 Hridunand M - Portfolio Website
+#  Hridunand M - Portfolio Website

-This is a personal portfolio website built using HTML, CSS, and Tailwind CSS.
+This is a personal portfolio website built using HTML and CSS.
 It showcases my projects and provides information about me in a clean, dark-themed layout.

 ##  Website Structure

-portfolio/ │ ├── docs/ # Main website folder (used for GitHub Pages) │ ├── index.html # Home page │ ├── about.html # About me page │ ├── projects.html # List of projects │ ├── rain-detector.html # Detailed project page for rain detector system │ ├── contact.html # Contact page │ └── assets/ (optional) # Folder for images, videos, icons, etc. │ └── README.md # This file
+📁 portfolio/
+│
+├── 📁 images/              # Folder for all project-related images
+├── 📁 videos/              # Folder for video demonstrations or walkthroughs │
+├── README.md              # Project description and instructions (you can improve it further) ├── index.html             # Home page
+├── about.html             # About Me page
+├── contact.html           # Contact information
+├── projects.html          # Projects overview list
+├── rain-detector.html     # Detailed page for the Rain Detector project

 ##  Pages Overview